ogrady/GoodMorning/README.md

     days: [..], ([string]: 'mon',..,'sun', OPTIONAL default []. results in ringing every day)
     scenery: .., (string: any name of a scenery defined above)
-    active: .., (boolean: whether to ring, OPTIONAL defaults to true) }
+    active: .., (boolean: whether to ring, OPTIONAL defaults to true) duration .., (int: seconds after which the alarm turns itself off automatically, OPTIONAL defaults to -1, which means just keep ringing)
+  }
 ```